June 12-13, 2024 | Columbus, Ohio

 8:30 AM - 9:30 AM

-NAMIC Welcome and Keynote Address: Interactive Farm Learning Lab Debrief
+NAMIC Welcome and Interactive Farm Learning Lab Debrief

 Connect with fellow participants during a dynamic debrief of the Farm Learning Lab experience hosted at The Ohio State University.
-This session provides a valuable platform for attendees to engage in reflection, open discussion, and the exchange of insights gathered from the previous day's activities.
+This session provides a valuable platform for attendees to reflect and discuss insights gathered from the previous day's activities.
 Take this opportunity to delve deeper into the key learnings, memorable moments, and practical takeaways from the Farm Learning Lab.

 9:30 AM - 9:45 AM